tildebyte/Klipper_KP3S/README.md

 # Additional GPIOs

 The KP3S' touch screen is of no use when running Klipper firmware.
-The PCB holding the display can be replaced a custom PCB to expose additional GPIOs (including I2C) so more sensors, steppers or a Klipper-compatible display and rotary encoder can be attached.
+The PCB holding the display can be replaced a custom PCB to expose additional GPIOs (including SPI) so more sensors, steppers or a Klipper-compatible display and rotary encoder can be attached.
 Design for a PCB exposing all available extra pins in the aperture of the housing where the touch screen resides can be found in this [repo](https://github.com/9R/kp3sExpander).